danielaparker/jsoncons/doc/ref/basic_json_cursor.md

 `basic_json_cursor` is noncopyable and nonmoveable.

-Typedefs for common character types are provided:
+Aliases for common character types are provided:

 Type                |Definition
 --------------------|------------------------------